ADVERTISEMENT

 If you have an internet connection, Evernote will store a master copy of your notes on its servers and synchronize them across all your devices—giving you the ability to access all your notes regardless of where you are or which computing device you’re on.
 You’re untethered from your home base, free to research at the library, cemetery or doctor’s office with the mobile device of your choice.
 And if you by chance don’t have your laptop, smartphone or tablet, you can access your notes by signing in to the Evernote website on any computer.

 Getting started with Evernote is easy.
-Head to the home page and click the green Sign Up for Free button to register for a free account.
+Head to the home page and click the green Start for Free button to register for a free account.
 Next, follow the prompts to install the free desktop app on your desktop and/or laptop computers.
 The site will detect whether you’re on a PC or Mac, and automatically offer you the appropriate version.
 (You can also access the app from your computer’s native app store.)

 Before you leave the website, be sure to download the web clipper for your favorite web browser.
 This will let you clip and save online content as a note in Evernote.
 The site will detect which browser you’re using and give you the right clipper, which appears as an elephant icon on the browser’s toolbar.
 Download the web clipper on any other computer (such as your laptop) on which you plan to use Evernote.